cyamauch/NoctSalamanderGrandPiano/src/README.txt

 modification were varied gradually according to the scale.

-The original sound source is a sampling of the YAMAHA C5, but these processes make it possible to reproduce the tone of a larger grand piano.
+The original sound source is a sampling of the YAMAHA C5, but these processes make it possible to reproduce the tone of a larger grand piano (Twilight-, Moonlight- and Noct-Salamander Grand Piano).

-In Version 4, the homogeneity/continuity of sound quality and volume in the scale was carefully adjusted:
+In Version 4 or later, the homogeneity/continuity of sound quality and volume in the scale was carefully adjusted:

 - Reassigned WAV files to improve homogeneity/continuity of scale at each velocity layer.